deliverybot/deliverybot.github.io/docs/guide/3-deploy-on-master.md

 sure that your deployments are always safe by describing required steps needed to ship a deployment.

+### Some more details

+Even though deploying on master seems like a simple task, Deliverybot has some logic to keep you safe in different scenarios that occur.
+We follow a few rules to keep your auto deployments sane.

+If an auto deployment is pending but the sha that this refers to is stale, meaning there is a new commit on that ref, then we do not deploy this sha.
+Instead we'll wait for the new auto deployment for the latest ref to come through.
+This protects unexpected code from landing on master.
+Most of the time, you will always expect the latest ref to be the one that is in process of being auto deployed.

+This process may fall down if you have very slow CI.
+This should be configurable in the future.
+Reach out if this is causing a problem.

 {% endraw %}

 ## Next